-(STDMA) applied to a UAN with a line topology, representative of a subsea asset monitoring scenario shown in Fig. 24.
+In the second case study, we evaluate the effects of statistical channel modeling on the performance of Spatial TDMA (STDMA) applied to a UAN with a line topology, representative of a subsea asset monitoring scenario shown in Fig. 22.
 Here, the network consists of multiple underwater sensor nodes arranged in a line such that every node has two connections - a node one hop closer to the sink node (up the chain) and a node one hop further down the chain.
 The job of a sensor node is to transmit its own packets up the chain and forward data packets from the nodes down the chain.

-The inherent sparsity of linear network topologies is well-suited for STDMA, since it can be exploited by assigning TDMA slots to several spatially separated transmissions simultaneously without collision [87], [89], [90], thus reducing the number of slots in the TDMA frame.
-In fact, Chitre et al. [91] show that it is theoretically possible to design packet schedules for networks with long propagation delays (UANs are a typical example of this) that exceed the throughput of networks with small propagation delays by scheduling simultaneous transmissions whilst aligning the delayed interference within a desired time window.
+The inherent sparsity of linear network topologies is wellsuited for STDMA, since it can be exploited by assigning TDMA slots to several spatially separated transmissions simultaneously without collision [88]-[90], thus reducing the number of slots in the TDMA frame.
+In fact, Chitre et al. [91] show that it is theoretically possible to design packet schedules for networks with long propagation delays (UANs are a typical example of this) that exceed the throughput of networks

-Fig. 24.
-Linear UAN in the subsea asset monitoring scenario [88].
+Fig. 22.
+Linear UAN in the subsea asset monitoring scenario [92].

 TABLE III.
-SIMULATION PARAMETERS FOR THE STATISTICAL CHANNEL MODELING CASE STUDY
+SIMULATION PARAMETERS FOR THE STATISTICAL

+CHANNEL MODELING CASE STUDY